Christian-History.org does not receive any personally identifiable information from the search bar below.

 This didn't mean he lacked in bravery.
 It was Felix Manz, not Georg Blaurock, who was the first Anabaptist martyr, put to death by Protestants, not Catholics.

 Felix Manz' martyrdom came directly after a debate with Ulrich Zwingli.
 Debates with Protestant Reformers could be dangerous.
-John Calvin, for example, had an opponent name Servetus put to death after a debate during the Protestant Reformation.
+The Council of Geneva, for example, put a heretic named Servetus to death after a debate with John Calvin during the Protestant Reformation.
+(To be sure, the Roman Catholics asked for Servetus once Geneva arrested him.
+Their designs were the same, to execute him for heresy.)

 Servetus really was a heretic, rejecting the pre-existence of Christ.
 This doesn't change the fact that putting opponents to death has nothing at all to do with following Christ.
 If we are called to pray for those who persecute us, how can we become persecutors ourselves?